an0nym0/check-reserved-instances/README.md

 Check Reserved Instances - Compare instance reservations with running instances

-Amazonís reserved instances are a great way to save money when using EC2, RDS, ElastiCache, etc. An instance reservation is specified by an availability zone, instance type, and quantity.
+Amazon ís reserved instances are a great way to save money when using EC2, RDS, ElastiCache, etc. An instance reservation is specified by an availability zone, instance type, and quantity.
 Correlating the reservations you currently have active with your running instances is a